top of page

 — Romans 8:30

 Our conviction is that God's salvation of sinners is not ultimately dependent upon human will or effort, but upon the sovereign grace and mercy of God who saves according to His own purpose (John 1:12-13; Rom.
 9:16; Eph.
 1:3-14; 2 Tim.
 1:9).
-This especially includes the new birth — a work that cannot be initiated or manufactured by man, but is rather a supernatural work of the Holy Spirit who gives spiritual life to the spiritually dead, grants repentance, and effectually draws the sinner to saving faith in Christ.
-From predestination to glorification, salvation is of the Lord — to the praise of His glory!
+This especially includes the new birth, which cannot be initiated or manufactured by man, but is a supernatural work of the Holy Spirit who gives spiritual life to the spiritually dead, grants repentance, and effectually draws the sinner to saving faith in Christ.
+In all of these convictions, we do not deny man's responsibility to love and serve God, nor his will in choosing good and evil—rather, we affirm that human responsibility and will operate within God’s sovereign rule.
+Man is not coerced; he acts willingly and is therefore fully accountable for his sin and unbelief.
+Yet because of the Fall, his will is morally bound to sin and hostile to God, so that apart from God's sovereign grace he will never choose Christ.
+In the new birth—when the Holy Spirit brings a sinner from spiritual death to spiritual life—He does not violate the sinner's will, but frees it, so that the sinner comes to Christ both willingly and gladly.
+Thus, all who refuse the gospel do so freely and are justly condemned, and all who believe do so by God's free and sovereign grace alone—leaving no room for boasting and giving all glory to God (see "What are the Doctrines of Grace?").

 A Sad Departure